 Centennial Place Elementary School is a public elementary school in Atlanta.
-The principal of Centennial Place Elementary School is Alison Shelton, whose e-mail is email@example.com.
-452 students go to Centennial Place Elementary School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+The principal of Centennial Place Elementary School is Alison Shelton and can be contacted at email@example.com.
+452 students go to Centennial Place Elementary School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
 2% of the Centennial Place Elementary School students are "limited in English proficiency."
 57% of the 452 students here are classified as "economically disadvantaged", and 64% get reduced lunch prices.
 The student to teacher ratio at Centennial Place Elementary School is 12:1.
 Atlanta New Century School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 - Theater drama